Mojju, chef Thibault Sombardier's Franco-Korean restaurant

 Chef Thibault Sombardier has launched Mojju, a Korean restaurant with a French twist.

 After his excellent Mensae, Sellae and bourgeois menu for Les Parisiens, chef Thibault Sombardier is embarking on a new culinary adventure with a new restaurant called Mojju.
-This time, the former top chef is taking on a gastronomy from elsewhere: Korean cuisine, with a French twist.
+This time, the former top chef takes on a gastronomy from elsewhere: Korean cuisine with a French twist.

-In the 7th arrondissement, near Les Invalides, we push open the door of this Korean restaurant to find ourselves in a beautiful, immersive décor designed by Dorénavant Studio, based on the codes of a hanok, the traditional Korean home.
-A warm, exotic atmosphere enhanced by rounded lighting fixtures, Asian objects, printed fabric banquettes and an imposing bar.
+Push open the door of this Korean table in the 7th arrondissement, near Les Invalides, and you'll find yourself in an immersive setting designed by Dorénavant Studio, based on the codes of a hanok, the traditional Korean home.
+The warm, exotic atmosphere is enhanced by rounded lighting fixtures, Asian objects, printed fabric banquettes and an imposing bar.

 Mojju - Bouillon crevettes miso shiitakeMojju - Bouillon crevettes miso shiitakeMojju - Bouillon crevettes miso shiitakeMojju - Bouillon crevettes miso shiitake

-In this restaurant, which takes its name from a fermented rice alcohol from the city of Jeonju, Thibault Sombardier unveils a menu of great classics from the land of the morning calm, revisited for French palates.
-The highlight of the menu is the Korean barbecue, which is a real masterpiece of charcoal cooking.
+At this restaurant, which takes its name from a fermented rice alcohol from the city of Jeonju, Thibault Sombardier unveils a menu of great classics from the land of the morning calm, revisited for French palates.
+The highlight of the menu is the Korean barbecue, which allows you to work around the embers.

 Mojju - BanchanMojju - BanchanMojju - BanchanMojju - Banchan

-Offered in small and medium sizes, the menu's plates are ideal for getting an overall impression of the restaurant.
-Beef whiting tartar, Korean pear, yuzu, cebette (16€); oyster with white kimchi, fennel and gochujang (16€); shrimp, tofu and shiitake pancakes (12€); sea bass ceviche, white kimchi and Chinese cabbage (16€); and a shrimp, miso and enoki broth to wash down before moving on.
+Offered in small and medium sizes, the menu's plates are ideal for getting an overall idea of the restaurant.
+Beef whiting tartare, Korean pear, yuzu, cebette (16€); oyster with white kimchi, fennel and gochujang (16€); shrimp, tofu and shiitake pancakes (12€); sea bass ceviche, white kimchi and Chinese cabbage (16€); and a shrimp, miso and enoki broth to wash down before moving on.

-The cold plates are well-balanced, although in our opinion, the chef could push the Korean cursors (i.e., the spice) even further, without fear of igniting Parisian palates.
-Those accustomed to Korean gastronomy may find Mojju's creations a little too light for their taste, as Thibault Sombardier has chosen to adapt his condiments and sauces to French taste buds.
+The cold plates are well-balanced, although from our point of view, the chef could push the Korean cursors (i.e., the spice) even further, without fear of igniting Parisian palates.
+Indeed, those accustomed to Korean gastronomy may find Mojju's creations a little too light for their taste, Thibault Sombardier having chosen to adapt his condiments and sauces to French taste buds.

 Mojju - Riz sauté au kimchiMojju - Riz sauté au kimchiMojju - Riz sauté au kimchiMojju - Riz sauté au kimchi

-Then it's on to the barbecue, with meats sourced from local producers and fish from French fisheries, like the miso-lacquered barbecued monkfish (24€), miso-matured duckling (23€) or LA Galby beef ribs (25€), which can be rolled up in a salad leaf seasoned with ssamjang sauce, in the purest Ssam tradition.
+Then it's on to the barbecue, with meats sourced from local producers and fish from French fisheries, like the miso-lacquered, barbecued monkfish (24€), miso-matured duck (23€) or LA Galby beef ribs (25€), which can be rolled up in a salad leaf seasoned with ssamjang sauce, in the purest Ssam tradition.

-The traditional banchan, the must-have side dishes of any good Korean meal, are also on the menu - radish in a spicy sauce, wild asparagus marinated in soy, kimchi and a trio of sauces: sesame, wasabi pesto and kimchi-miso.
+Traditional banchan, the must-have accompaniments to any good Korean meal, are of course included - radish in chili sauce, soy-marinated wild asparagus, kimchi and a trio of sauces: sesame, wasabi pesto and kimchi-miso.

 Mojju - Lotte laquée au misoMojju - Lotte laquée au misoMojju - Lotte laquée au misoMojju - Lotte laquée au miso